ayomidefagboyo/Floww-Virtuals-ACP/docs/README.md

 - Never commit `.env` files
 - Use separate keys for testnet and mainnet
 - All transactions are signed and verified onchain
-- No private keys or secrets in this repository

----

-Built for the **Virtuals Ethereum AI Hackathon** 🏆